isabella232/devo-ps.github.io/source/blog/supervisord-for-deploy-pipelines.md

 draft: true
 ---

-Supervisord is a program management daemon, among the features:
+Supervisor is a daemon allowing you to monitor and control processes.
+It lets you:

 - starts / stop / manage processes (long or short running) via unix or http xml/rpc requests
 - automatically or manually start processes
 - easily restart crashed programs